The 12 Traditions were first forumulated by the Alcoholics Anonymous

 which often employs a full-time secretary.
 The trustees of

 the General Service Board are, in effect, our A.A.
 General Services Committee.
 They are

-of our A.A.
-Tradition and the receivers of voluntary A.A. contributions by which we
+the custodians of our A.A.
+Tradition and the receivers of voluntary A.A. contributions

 All such representatives are to be guided in the spirit of service, for true leaders in

 A.A. are but trusted and experienced servants of the whole.
 They derive no real